<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=376199849502136&amp;ev=PageView&amp;noscript=1">

 3. Is it sentimental?
 Does it tell your story?

-Let's tackle one of the most challenging pieces of the declutter process: time.
+Let's tackle one of the most challenging pieces of the decluttering process: time.
 To help with this, we've put together some tips to help you make progress and be efficient—whether you have minutes, hours, or days!

 If You Have 10 Minutes